ssharma2712/Little-Bootstraps/Automatic/README.md

 little_bootstraps(data_path, candiate_tree, evo_model = NULL, lb_parameter = c(0.8,10,10), output_tree = NULL, del = 0.001, precision = FALSE)

-data_path           : a character vector that specifies locations of the inferred ML trees.
-For example, fasta file mtCDNA for little bootstrap analysis in the the Automatic folder.
+data_path           : a character vector that specifies locations of the dataset.
+For example, there is a fasta file "mtCDNA.fas" for example in the the Automatic folder.
 Therefore, the data_path will be "~/Automatic/mtCDNA.fas"

 candidate_tree : an object of class "phylo" specifying the phylogeny for which BCLs are desired.